Achenred/End-to-end-CRO/README.md

 # End-to-end-CRO
-end to end conditional robust optimization
+This repo has the code for end to end conditional robust optimization all files except e2e are util files e2e has the necessary parameters one has to adjust and run all the models on both simulated and portfolio data